-Unless you keep you money under the floorboards, you probably make use of one or more institutions where you have accounts which may be in credit or debit.
-In order to familiarize yourself with the way KMyMoney works, choose an account you want to track of with KMyMoney and select → in order to set up an account file.
+Unless you keep your money under your mattress or under the floorboards, you probably make use of one or more institutions where you have accounts, which may be in credit or debit.
+In order to familiarize yourself with the way KMyMoney works, choose an account you want to track with KMyMoney and select → in order to set up an account file.

 If you have used another personal finance manager, you may be able to import the data from it into KMyMoney.